ezsystems/commerce-documentation/docs/api/sisorestapibundle/common.md

 # Common

-## This page documents general REST API calls:

-- getCountrySelection
-- getCustomerPrice

 ## getCountrySelection

-### Resourcename

-/api/ezp/v2/siso-rest/country-selection (GET)

-### Summary
+`/api/ezp/v2/siso-rest/country-selection (GET)`

-returns the list of configured country codes and their translation for current siteaccess
+Returns the list of configured country codes and their translations for the current SiteAccess.

-### Service ID
+Service ID: `siso_rest_api.country_selection_service`.

-siso_rest_api.country_selection_service

-Inside this service the countries will be fetched from service: siso_tools.country (see <a href="Country-Service_29819029.html">Country Service</a>)
+Inside this service the countries are fetched from the `siso_tools.country` service.

-parameter ses_forms.default.preferred_country is used for defaultCountry
+Parameter `ses_forms.default.preferred_country` is used for `defaultCountry`.

 ### Request